Derek Dooley (footballer): Death

 Dooley died at home on 5 March 2008.
 Both Sheffield Wednesday and Sheffield United opened their own books of condolence the following day.
-United announced on 6 March 2008 that they will be naming their new youth academy after their former chairman.
+United announced on 6 March 2008 that they would be naming their new youth academy after their former chairman.
 The following day the Blades announced that they would also be commissioning a statue of Dooley, which would be placed to the rear of the South Stand at Bramall Lane.
 There was a minute's silence prior to Wednesday's home game against QPR and Barnsley's FA Cup quarter-final tie against Chelsea on 8 March.

 Dooley's funeral took place on 14 March 2008 at Sheffield Cathedral.
 The cathedral was surrounded by thousands of fans from Sheffield's two major clubs who listened to the service on loudspeakers.
 Inside, the service was attended by Sir Bobby Charlton, Dickie Bird and former United managers Neil Warnock and Dave Bassett, both of whom read eulogies.
 Following the service a police motorbike outrider led the funeral cortège to a private service at a city crematorium.